-The fact the book is a best seller (whether or not you agree with the title) only reminds us again that we are not alone with our baby’s sleep problems, our frustrations from our babies not sleeping, and how it affects our daily lives.
+The fact that the book is a best seller (whether or not you agree with the title) only reminds us again that we are not alone with our baby’s sleep problems, our frustrations from our babies not sleeping, and how it affects our daily lives.

 But, do we expect too much to have our babies self-soothe to sleep?

 When I first read the article (which was very well-written), I found myself nodding my head “yes.”
 But, then I read some of the comments and thought, “But, at what point do we teach our kids to face their fears?
 Are we reinforcing the fear if we “give in” to it?
-If we don’t have them face fears, does it mean they will linger around even longer, unnecessarily, because we are reinforcing there is, in fact, something to be afraid of?
+If we don’t have them face fears, does it mean they will linger around even longer, unnecessarily, because we are reinforcing there is something to be afraid of?
 Is there a middle ground?”

-So, then I ask you this: “If your child ‘needs’ you to lay down with him to fall asleep every night, do you teach him that he will always ‘need’ someone to sleep with?”
+So, then I ask you this… “If your child ‘needs’ you to lay down with him to fall asleep every night, do you teach him that he will always ‘need’ someone to sleep with?”
 Will this be the same person who jumps from one relationship to another for fear or dislike of being alone?
-Or, will it be someone like my son who wasn’t allowed to sleep with his parents when he wanted to (and he will vow to do differently with his kids) or the author of the article because her mom didn’t lay down with her?
+Or, will it be someone like my son who wasn’t allowed to sleep with his parents when he wanted to (and he will vow to do differently with his kids)? or the author of the article because her mom didn’t lay down with her?
 It is SO complicated and confusing and there is only one answer I can come up with and that is no matter what we do, our kids will vow to do something different than we did just like we vowed to do something different than our parents.

 But, what about our babies?

 Are we expecting too much to have babies learn how to self-soothe at an early age?
-Do we under-estimate our children or over-estimate them?
+Do we underestimate our children or overestimate them?
 When, then, is it the right time to teach our babies to self-soothe?
 4 months?
 6 years?
 Or, let them do it when they feel ready?

 The day YOU teach YOUR baby how to self-soothe may be different from everyone else.
 And, the day you decide not to lay with your toddler while she falls asleep may be another.
 There is no set age and they go through so many different phases.
-What I have found, with my son anyway, is that he needs a very balanced approach in parenting.
+What I have found, with my son anyway, is that he needs a very balanced approach to parenting.
 If I give him too much help than what he THINKS he needs, it really keeps him from achieving what I know that he can.
 When my son is scared at bedtime, you bet I do hug and talk to him about it.
 If he has a nightmare, he can always come to me, we leave a light on, and I cuddle him in bed.
 But, do I lay down with him while he falls asleep or sleep in his bed?
 Absolutely not.